Black-headed pythons gather heat with their heads while their bodies stay hidden and safe.

 Black-headed pythons mate between July and September; eggs are laid from October through November.
-While the eggs incubate, the female stays coiled around them; after they hatch, they are immediately independent and some take prey as soon as two days after hatching.
+While the eggs incubate, the female stays coiled around them; after they hatch, they are immediately independent and may begin hunting as soon as two days after hatching.

 Their scientific name, Aspidites melanocephalus, roughly translates as “black-headed shield-bearer.”
 The genus name, Aspidites, is Greek means shield-bearer and its specific name means black-headed.
 This genus includes two species, the black-headed python and the woma python.
 Their genus name refers to the shield-shaped scales on their heads.

 Black-headed pythons are also called rock pythons and tar pot snakes, owing to their appearance and favorite hideouts.

 To understand how the black-headed python came to be, we need to take a peek at the evolution of snakes as a whole.
 The earliest fossil of this vast family, Haasiophis terrasanctus belongs to the Late Cretaceous which occurred between 94 – 112 million years ago.
 Scientists believe that it was around this period that snakes descended from burrowing lizards.